 - Ashington, NE63, £413pcm

-Claiming top spot is Shildon, Britain’s most affordable town to both rent and buy in.
+Where is the cheapest rent right now?
+Claiming top spot in our cheapest place to rent in the UK list is Shildon, Britain’s most affordable town to both rent and buy in.
 It’s just 13 miles outside of Durham, for those looking for somewhere quieter, outside of the hustle and bustle, but not too far away.

 Here, rent is just £376 a month on average in the DL4 postcode.

 Not far behind is Ferryhill, the 12th largest town in County Durham.
 Here, renters living under the DL17 postcode pay an average of £377pcm.
 It’s a great choice if you’ve looking for a cheap rural area.

 A market town and civil parish, Bishop Auckland is home to Auckland castle, great walking spots, and average rent prices of £377 a month in the DL14 postcode.
 It’s much easier here to save for a house deposit than further down south.

 It’s not just an average rent cost of less than £400 a month that Willington has to shout about.
 The village is rich in wildlife and heritage, part of the Peak District.

 Picture Lancashire and you might conjure up images of lakes, scenic views and Furness Abbey.
 However, what you may not know is that it boasts low rent prices too – averaging £394 a month, where the postcode is BB11.